 STRATEGY It's a good idea for potential sellers to determine the value of their current vehicle.
-There are tools to monitor the market to get an idea, like the Canadian Black Book.
+There are tools to monitor the market for vehicle values, like the Canadian Black Book.
 Just because it's worth X number of dollars today doesn't mean in a month or two it will be worth the same amount.
 It can be higher, it can be lower.
-For now, just hold on to it; keep it repaired and in good shape because we don't know when prices are going to return to a reasonable amount.
-Additional advice is available at caaniagara.ca/ auto/buying-and-selling.
+For now, just hold on to it; keep it repaired and in good shape because we don't know when prices will return to a reasonable amount.
+Additional advice is available at caaniagara.ca/ auto/buving-and-selling.